'Music is medicine' : New downtown Frederick mural honors jazz legend and native son

 With a protective clear coat over the many layers of paint Blanco spent days applying, it’s not the rain, heat or cold that will undo the work.

-Another aspect of the project, the wall on which the mural is painted will be painted over in three years in favor of a new design– a sort of fresh canvass for an artist not yet selected, a design likely not yet even dreamed up.
+Another aspect of the project is that the wall on which the mural is painted will be painted over in three years in favor of a new design– a sort of fresh canvass for an artist not yet selected, a design likely not yet even dreamed up.

 The Ausherman Family Foundation, which has helped fund other nearby public works, offered up the Market Street facade and provided $15,000 to seed the project, said Leigh Adams, the executive director of the foundation.